 While some parents go all out every year for their children’s birthdays, we create quality memories with restrictions.
 Every other year the focus is on the family where they can invite one friend to join as an honorary family member.
 Sometimes we will go out to dinner or a place that caters to birthdays and other times we celebrate at home.
 On the opposite years, they are allowed to invite a handful of friends and have something more festive like a trip to the skate park, local pizza place or (heaven help us) have a sleepover.

 We don’t create lavish events with bounce houses and tons of guests and gifts, but you can bet we put a lot of work into crafting the perfect cake.
 Kennedy has a fascination with powdered donuts so one year we made a cake and topped it with donuts.
 Unconventional, yes, but each guest was thrilled when they received their own donut-topped piece of cake.

 Another year we served a cake decorated with gummy bears and another year a giant bowling pin shaped ice cream cake with cake pop bowling balls was the centerpiece at the bowling party.
 Years later and our girls STILL remember these types of special additions to their parties.

 You know what?
 Our girls have learned to genuinely be excited about their birthdays.
 They don’t have high expectations of huge gifts, but understand and appreciate when people put a lot of thought into the gifts they give.
-Whether families ask us for ideas or go to Toys”R”Us and shop based on age or interest, my girls know when something is given with love.
+Whether families ask us for ideas or go to the local toy store or shop online based on age or interest, my girls know when something is given with love.

 We don’t let them rip through paper with speed then move onto the next gift.
 They stop and savor each gift, pose for a photo with it to know how to address the related thank you note then acknowledge the giver personally if they happen to be present.
 The same holds true for Christmas, in case you’re wondering.